esovm/wyas48-clj/README.md

 ## Differences in Approach

 - Instead of using a parser combinator library, I used [Instaparse](https://github.com/Engelberg/instaparse) and wrote an [Extended Backus–Naur Form](https://en.wikipedia.org/wiki/Extended_Backus%E2%80%93Naur_Form) grammar.
+- I took a test-driven approach for developing this.
+Obviously, this wasn't the focus (and thus fault) of the original tutorial.
+- My included REPL is a little bit more sophisticated: it supports a GNU Readline-like editing experience and allows for multi-line inputs.

 ## Enhancements